If a death is reported to a coroner, the documents you need to register the death may be different. The coroner will decide either:

-The coroner may decide that the cause of death is clear.
-In this case:
+If the coroner decides that the cause of death is clear:

 The doctor signs a medical certificate.

-You take the medical certificate to the registrar.
+You take the medical certificate to the registrar to register the death.

 The coroner issues a certificate to the registrar stating a post-mortem is not needed.